 Yoga Nidra classes last for 60 minutes.
-They begin with simple joint-freeing exercises to release tension from the body and encourage the free flow of breath in preparation for yoga nidra.
-For yoga nidra, students lie comfortably on the floor and follow a series of instructions that encourage relaxation, sense withdrawal, concentration and meditation.
-The practice lasts 20-30 minutes and may include bringing awareness to sounds, bodily sensations and the flow of the breath as well as guided visualisation.
-The basic structure and elements of yoga nidra are explained during the classes and students are given recordings for use at home to help develop a regular practice.
+They begin with simple joint-freeing exercises to release tension from the body and encourage the free flow of breath.
+Yoga Nidra is practiced lying comfortably on the floor.
+During the practice, which lasts 20-30 minutes, the teacher guides the class through a series of suggestions that encourage relaxation, sense withdrawal, concentration and meditation.
+These may include focussing on sensations in the body, sounds, the movement of the breath or visualisations.
+Students are given recordings to help them establish a regular practice at home.